zrei/aoc23/README.md

 ## Day 14
 * Finding the point at which the dish state repeats: a lot like getting stuck on these types of puzzles in old-school RPGs

+## Day 15
+* Doing this one while really tired, but it wasn't too bad
+* Forgot to reset the box number for a bit though